xAPI-vle/xAPI-vle-recipe/common_statements.md

 ```

-### "context"."platform"
+## context
-Context provides information about the system returning the information
+Context provides information about the system returning the information it gives the platform

+### context.platform
 Context gives the platform.
-Plugin specific extensions are optional and not part of the core recipe
+Plugin specific extensions are optional.

 ```
 "context": {